 Beta plus decay

-If the number of neutrons in a nucleus is smaller than the number of protons in the stable nucleus, a proton will undergo the following transformation: p --> n + β+ + νe, i.e., a proton will be converted into a neutron with the emission of a positron (β+ or beta plus particle) and a neutrino.
+If the number of neutrons in a nucleus is smaller than the number of protons in an unstable nucleus, a proton will undergo the following transformation: p --> n + β+ + νe, i.e. a proton will be converted into a neutron with the emission of a positron (β+ or beta plus particle) and a neutrino.
 Similar to an antineutrino, a neutrino has no electric charge nor rest mass.

 In the case of the β+ decay, each decaying nucleus emits a positron and a neutrino, reducing its atomic number by one while the mass number stays the same.